-An employee summoned to jury duty shall inform his or her supervisor and, if required to serve, may be absent from duty with full pay.
+Employees summoned to jury duty shall inform their supervisor and, if required to serve, may be absent from duty with full pay.
 Any jury fees received by an employee shall be remitted to the City, excluding mileage reimbursement.

 11.03 Military Leave